linglingxiansen/SpatialSKy/README.md

 bash eval.sh /your/result/dir
 ```
 ## 🔥 Training
-The training dataset and code are coming soom...
+The training dataset and code are coming soon...